 We have understood that the discharge at the opening of the prepuce is called Smegma.
 But what is smegma in dogs?
 What is it actually made of?

-Smegma is a combination of dead skin cells, moisture and oils that act as a lubricant and useful during sexual intercourse.
+Smegma is a combination of dead skin cells, moisture and oils that act as a lubricant and useful during mating.
 Its formation has a purpose and it is not problematic unless some abnormality is associated with it.

-It is generally yellowish white in colour.
+It is generally yellowish-white in colour.
 It can also have a greenish shade sometimes.
-The image below is actually cheese, but i just wanted to show you how smegma looks like.
-This is not exact but it looks in a similar way.
+The image below is actually cheese, but i just wanted to show you what smegma looks like.
+This is not an exact representation but it looks in a similar way.

-There is nothing to worry if your dog produces this smegma and young dogs generally produce smegma in greater quantities and you might observe this smegma dripping out while your dog is sleeping or relaxing.
+There is nothing to worry if your dog produces this smegma.
+Young dogs generally produce smegma in greater quantities and you might observe this smegma dripping out while your dog is sleeping or relaxing.

 Smegma in dogs can be considered a problem when your dog has issues related to its smegma such as excessive dripping, foul-smelling drip and excessive licking.

 There can be various causes for the above-mentioned problems.
 Look at the causes below